Fraser Valley sunset

 Will there be other lifts like a ski resort?

-No. Just the single gondola lift to get you to the Summit Lodge, viewing decks and vast array of walking, hiking, and backcountry trails.
+No. Just the single gondola lift to get you to the Summit Lodge, viewing decks, and a vast array of walking, hiking, and backcountry trails.

 How many visits are expected?

-Based upon population trends in the area, Highway 1 traffic studies and examples of other similar operations, there will be significant demand from local and regional residents, and tourists.
+Based on population trends in the area, Highway 1 traffic studies, and examples of other similar operations, there will be significant demand from local and regional residents and tourists.
 It is expected that local residents will be the most frequent users given our experience with similar attractions.
 There will be substantial visitors to the Sto’lo Cultural Centre at the base as well.

 What activities will there be for families?
 Accessibility challenged?
 Older, less mobile people?

-There will be a myriad of activities for families like natural play areas, viewing platforms, interpretive experiences, discovery trails and more.
-There will be a wheel-chair accessible trail adjacent to the Summit Lodge and multiple trails that are easier to walk.
-The idea is to provide a wide range of options for a wide range of abilities, all human powered and year-round.
+There will be a myriad of activities for families like natural play areas, viewing platforms, interpretive experiences, discovery trails, and more.
+The idea is to provide a wide range of options for a wide range of abilities, all human-powered and year-round.

 What about winter, what activities will there be then?

-Luckily, the terrain and the altitude make the area suitable for winter activities such as snowshoeing, cross-country and backcountry skiing.
+Luckily, the terrain and the altitude make the area suitable for access to winter activities such as snowshoeing, and backcountry skiing.
 There will also be packed trails to walk and explore.
-It is expected that there will also be a tube/tobogganing park and ice-skating pond adjacent to the Summit Lodge.
+It is expected that there will also be a tube/tobogganing park adjacent to the Summit Lodge.

 What are the summer activities?